philipribera/JS_tutorial/README.md

 Nothing more is needed

 # Prerequisites
-Only thing needed is a simple editor and a browser.
+Only thing needed is an editor and a browser.

 # Version
 Ver1.0